Texiwill/aac-lib/vsm/README.md

 		          saved to configuration file
 	--save - save settings to $HOME/.vsmrc, favorite always saved on Mark

 To Download the latest Perl CLI use
 	(to escape the wild cards used by the internal regex):
 	./vsm.sh --dlg CLI\.\*\.x86_64.tar.gz

+Use of the Mark option, marks the current product suite as the favorite.
+There is only 1 favorite slot available.
+Favorites can be downloaded without traversing the menus.
+    To Download the latest Perl CLI use
+	(to escape the wild cards used by the internal regex):
+	./vsm.sh --dlg CLI\.\*\.x86_64.tar.gz